 Answer questions from social media fans to show you’re listening and able to provide help.
 If it’s a good question, why not share it so others can see the answer?
 80% of users search Instagram for information on a product or business.
 Even more revealing, 78% favor businesses that are more active on Instagram than businesses that are inactive.

 Create a group where your fans can chat, swap tips, and make friends.
 This is an especially popular way to build community, maintain a strong social media presence and create brand advocates.
+Additionally, brands can nominate admins to manage the groups free of charge taking their weight off their own social media managers.

 There is so much scope for brands to build a strong social media presence organically by piggybacking on trending news.
 Breaking news, trending memes, and hashtag campaigns open tons of opportunities to build brand buzz.